Kurt Gerstein: Nazi Party and the Sturmabteilung

-On 4 September 1936, Gerstein was arrested for distributing anti-Nazi material, held in protective custody for five weeks and ultimately expelled from the Nazi Party.
 The loss of membership meant he was unable to find employment as a mining engineer in the state sector.
 He was arrested a second time in July 1938 but was released six weeks later since no charges were filed against him.
 With the help of his father and some powerful party and SS officials, he continued to seek reinstatement in the Nazi Party until June 1939, when he obtained a provisional membership.